XCOPRI® (cenobamate tablets) CV is a prescription medicine used to treat partial-onset seizures in adults.

 Real XCOPRI Patient - Matt, Farmer

-Looking for a good
+Looking for a good place to start?

 Try the $0 Trial Offer*